 "Spare" Time: (Really, there is none!)
-Since December 2003, my new favourite "hobbies" are my daughter Lena and my son Carl.
+Since December 2003, my favourite "hobbies" are my daughter Lena and my son Carl.
 We enjoy being active.
 Some of our favourite occupations are swimming (yes, teaching kids swimming is a lot of fun), cycling, winter sports, drawing and sticking, travelling, making music and taking photographs.
-I find African drumming is lots of fun and very relaxing.
-Recently, I have been introduced to the game of Set - great fun.
+We also like playing the game of Set - great fun.
 I come from Zwickau and Dresden in Germany, and have lived in Bristol since Summer 1995.
-To keep fit I train with a Personal Fitness Trainer.

 You can contact me by email, phone or post.
 Here are the addresses and numbers.